 Fixing Problems Caused by com.android.cts.priv.ctsshim

-com.android.cts.priv.ctsshim usually reside on the system partitions on your Android devices unnoticed and doesn’t cause any interruption to the normal functionality of your device.
-But, if you face any problem or notice any popo-up “com.android.cts.priv.ctsshim has stopped” you can always follow these steps to fix the problem.
+com.android.cts.priv.ctsshim usually resides on the system partitions on your Android devices unnoticed and doesn’t cause any interruption to the normal functionality of your device.
+But, if you face any problem or notice any pop-up “com.android.cts.priv.ctsshim has stopped” you can always follow these steps to fix the problem.